Free Idel-Ural: Status of the republics of Idel-Ural

-Free Idal-Ural aims for the construction of the independent national democratic states of Erzyano-Mokshania, Chuvashia, Mari El, Tatarstan, Udmurtia and Bashkortostan.
+Free Idel-Ural aims for the construction of the independent national democratic states of Erzyano-Mokshania, Chuvashia, Mari El, Tatarstan, Udmurtia and Bashkortostan.
 Free Idel-Ural declares their aim to join these national republics into an interstate association like the European Union.
 The movement stresses that every republic will realize its domestic and foreign policy independently, but together will provide collective security, common border security, unified customs space, and a common currency.

 Meanwhile, Free Idel-Ural has presented its program, where its aims and tasks, while the republics remain within the Russian Federation, have been outlined.
 In particular, the movement favors contractual relations between the republics and the federal center.
 The republics of Idel-Ural must have the right of veto in questions related to their interests, and also be able to establish independent relations with other states and international organizations.
 The status of citizens should be constitutionally defined in the Republics of Idel-Ural and laws on citizenship should be adopted.

 Free Idel-Ural calls for the governments and citizens of the republics of Povolzhye to give up the idea of the revision of this borders between republics.
 A political map of Idel-Ural, which was presented at Book Forum Lviv on September 23, 2018, became one of the movement's most successful projects.
 Syreś Boläeń noted that although the ethnic lands of the Bashkirs, Tatars, Chuvash, Mari, Erzyans, and Mokshans spread far outside the modern republics' borders, any revision of the latter, especially inter-republican borders, would have catastrophic consequences for the national movements of Idel-Ural.
 According to Boläeń, the very fact of the republics' presence, with their acknowledged administrative borders, is a great achievement of national movements, which will serve as a starting point in the process of gaining independence from Russia.